Understanding Homeowners Insurance: What It Does and Doesn't Cover

 Coverage Includes:

-• Standard policies will cover fire, theft, vandalism, and many weather related incidents that do damage to the structure of your home.
+- Standard policies will cover fire, theft, vandalism, and many weather-related incidents that do damage to the structure of your home.
 They also include protection for the items inside the home, such as clothing and furniture.
 Expensive jewelry, furs, and artwork may need separate policies of their own.

-• Liability protection is also provided in homeowners policies.
+- Liability protection is also provided in homeowners' policies.
 This insurance is needed to protect you and your family from lawsuits.
 Legal action stemming from bodily injury or damage to others’ property that happens to be caused by you, your kids, or even your pets is covered.
 Be aware, there are dog breeds that will cost you more for liability insurance.
 Lastly, know there are payout limits for each policy.

-• Additional living expenses are the costs, such as food and hotel stays, incurred if damage to the home is so severe it is unlivable while repairs are being made.
+- Additional living expenses are the costs, such as food and hotel stays, incurred if damage to the home is so severe it is unlivable while repairs are being made.
 The Insurance Information Institute gives this example about the uses for ALE: “The amount of ALE coverage is separate from the amount available to rebuild or repair your home.
 For example, suppose you have a policy that provides up to $150,000 in rebuilding costs and up to $15,000 (10 percent) for ALE and you use up the entire $15,000.
 Your insurance company will still pay what it costs to rebuild your home up to the policy limit of $150,000.”

 Coverage DOES NOT Include:

-• Floods.
-When most of us think of flood damage, we think of swanky beach houses succumbed to hurricane tides or overburdened river banks that give way to homes nearby.
+- Floods.
+When most of us think of flood damage, we think of swanky beach houses that succumbed to hurricane tides or overburdened river banks that give way to homes nearby.
 But the reality is floods are regular and widespread throughout the United States.
 USAA, a leading home insurance company, reports, “In the last five years, floods have affected all 50 states.
 About 20% of all flood claims come from areas that are considered low risk.”

 That means heavy rain, (anyone heard of El Nino?), storm surges, and even land development near your home puts the house at risk for water damage.
-None of these circumstances is covered in normal homeowners polices.
+None of these circumstances is covered in normal homeowners policies.
 Flood insurance is largely purchased from the government under the National Flood Insurance Program.
 Don’t try to ride the dry season out to save money.
 There is a 30-day waiting period before federal flood insurance protection kicks in!

-• Earthquakes.
+- Earthquakes.
 It used to be that California residents were the most likely to be affected by earthquakes, but as we all know, they are becoming more frequent throughout the U.S. Just in the last few years, the capital was rocked by a quake large enough to damage the Washington Monument.
 Anyone living in Oklahoma will tell you all about the tremors possibly related to fracking.
 Select companies provide separate policies for earthquake coverage, but they have high deductibles.

-• Damage from lack of proper maintenance.
+- Damage from lack of proper maintenance.
 Homeowners insurance adds one more reason to keep up with home maintenance chores.
 For example, destruction from unattended water leaks that produce mold or pest infestation that has been left to run rampant are not covered.

-• Sewer backups and line breaks.
+- Sewer backups and line breaks.
 Sewer backups are not insured.
 Nor are the repairs or maintenance of the lateral line that leads to the main sewer lines in the streets.
 Sump pumps that do not work correctly and cause water damage to the house are also normally not included.
-This one might surprise some homeowners, because it seems as though sump pumps would be considered part of the inventory of a home.
+This one might surprise some homeowners because it seems as though sump pumps would be considered part of the inventory of a home.

 Potential Landlords: Here’s What You Need to Know

-The first decision to be made is what type of rental you intend to run because insurance policies will be determined by length of occupancy.
+The first decision to be made is what type of rental you intend to run because insurance policies will be determined by the length of occupancy.

 Short-term but regular rental space in your primary residence will require an insurance policy suitable for a business such as a bed and breakfast or hotel.
 Occasional short-term rentals may be covered by normal homeowners insurance, but notification to your provider must be made.